-On June 11th 2017 from 3.30 to 4.30 James will be appearing at the Earls Barton Literary Festival in Northamptonshire.
+On June 9th 2018 James appeared at the Earls Barton Literary Festival in Northamptonshire.

 James Vollmar was born in Northamptonshire in 1952 and attended local grammar school and London University.
 He had a variety of jobs before becoming a professional writer, including clerical officer with the DHSS, petrol station cashier, van driver, courier and porter, and also spent a number of years in publishing.
 He began his writing career as a poet and his work has appeared in a wide variety of literary magazines, anthologies and booklets.
 He is delighted that a representative selection of his poetry is now available in the Matador collection Peacetime .

 James Vollmar's first play The Smallest Doll was produced in 1987 and his large scale community play The Kingdom of the Rose was seen in his home town of Higham Ferrers in 1995.
 He subsequently wrote two plays for Eastern Angles Ipswich - Crossroad Blues and The Last Laugh - and another for Forest Forge Hampshire GI Blues .
 His one act play Clearing the Colours was produced by Sir Alan Ayckbourn at the Stephen Joseph Theatre Scarborough and another Timetable was seen at the Arundel Festival.